PHF closes deal for streaming hockey for women with ESPN+ - ExBulletin

 PHF closes deal for streaming hockey for women with ESPN+

-NEW YORK (AP) The Premier Hockey Federation has reached an agreement to make ESPN+ the exclusive home for watching games in this US this season, a major step forward for the women’s hockey league by putting all its games on one platform.
+The Premier Hockey Federation has reached an agreement to make ESPN+ the exclusive home for watching games in this US this season

-The deal includes 60 regular season games for the newly renamed National Womens Hockey League and the Isobel Cup playoffs.
-The season starts on November 6.
+NEW YORK — The Premier Hockey Federation has reached an agreement to make ESPN+ the exclusive home for game viewing in this US this season, a major step forward for the women’s hockey league by putting all of its games on one platform.

 This is a great opportunity for the PHF and especially for our athletes who deserve the exposure that a large network can provide, said PHF Commissioner Tyler Tumminia in a statement released Wednesday.
 Partnering with ESPN+ is an important step in our history as we continue to expand the sport with a platform that will introduce our new era to a wider audience with an improved standard for how our games will be delivered.